Jump to Sections:

 GLASS RECYCLING IN NEW ORLEANS

 Glass is INFINITELY RECYCLABLE!
 It can always be remade into new glass.
 But, it's HEAVY to ship.
-That's why so many manufacturers switched to plastic to begin with... it was cheaper, lighter, more durable, even though plastic leaches toxic chemicals and it never ever goes away.
+That's why so many manufacturers switched to plastic to begin with... it was cheaper, lighter, more durable.

-Because glass is so heavy, and are no glass/ bottle factories near us in the South, there isn't full glass recycling here.
-But local nonprofit Glass Half Full accepts glass that is ground down & used for coastal restoration instead.
-And, hopefully, they'll be opening a full-on glass recycling facility in the future!
+Because glass is too heavy to send far away and there are no bottle factories near us in the South, there isn't full glass recycling here.
+But local nonprofit Glass Half Full accepts glass that is ground down and used for coastal restoration and other projects instead.

 WHAT TO DO WITH YOUR GLASS